-The Church of the Apostles Peter and Paul was built around 1350, and at the turn of the fifteenth and sixteenth century, it was expanded.
-During the visitation of the Syców parish in 1651, it was reported that church was in a bad condition, it was even threatened with collapse.
-The roof of the church and windows were damaged.
-Soon thereafter, renovation had to be carried out, because during the next visit in 1666, the building was used without any obstacles by local Catholics.
-In 1813, the church was destroyed by a fire.
-The reconstruction was immediately carried out, but the work was not finished then.
-The building had to wait for full renovation until 1905, when it received a new roof truss and was enlarged with a porch and sacristy.
+The first mention of the parish church in Syców appeared in 1287.
+Construction of a new building in its place began at the end of the 14th century or in the first half of the 15th century, and was completed in 1446 (according to the inscription placed under the plaster).
+The building probably suffered during the town fire of 1554.
+During a visit to the Syców parish in 1651 it was noted that it was in a bad condition, it was even threatened with collapse.
+The church roof and windows were damaged.
+Soon after, the renovation had to be carried out, because during the next visit in 1666 the building served the local Catholics without hindrance.
+In 1813 the church was destroyed by another fire.
+It was rebuilt immediately, but the work was not completed at that time.
+The building had to wait for full renovation until 1905, when it received a new roof truss and was enlarged by a porch and sacristy.

 Kozaczewska H., Średniowieczne kościoły halowe na Śląsku, “Kwartalnik Architektury i Urbanistyki”, 1-4, Warszawa 2013.